Soni912108/HR-Assistant-App/README.md

 **2-On start of the server open your web browser and navigate to http://localhost:5000 to access the HR Assistant web application.**

+## NOTE:
+Make sure to have an OpenAI account and create a API KEY to pass to your .env file, along side with the other sensitive data

 ## Contributing:

 **Contributions are welcome!**